 I tried one plain egg scrambled, one egg with a splash of water (similar to my famous scrambled egg recipe), one egg with a splash of almond milk and just plain water.

-None of these variables effected the end result.
+None of these variables affected the end result.
 The chicken was crispy and DELICIOUS every time.

 What does this mean for you?